toaigit/ses-mailx/README.txt

    if you get "AUTH=client, available mechanisms do not fulfill requirements" error, you need to install cyrus-sasl-plain package. if you get "Connection refused by 0.0.0.0", you need to set the hostname matching your MASQUERADE_AS setting in sendmail.mc file with hostnamectl set-hostname fqdn-hostname if you can send only to verified-emails, you need to place a request to have your aws ses to a production mode (out of the sandbox status).
+   You also need to allow outbound to port 587 (STARTTLS 587).

 FOR MORE INFORMATION ON WHAT IS SMTP Server, SMTP Relay Servers? https://whatismyipaddress.com/mail-server